Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models

-Section \ref{sec:extensions} shows that the same identification and estimation analysis can be applied to other parameters and models.
-Specifically, we study the ATE, the average structural function and FE ordered logit models.
-We also show that our method also applies when the number of observations varies per individual.
-Thus, our method easily accommodates unbalanced panels and hierarchical data.
-The R package \texttt{MarginalFElogit} and Stata command \texttt{mfelogit}, developed with Christophe Gaillac, perform inference on the AME and ATE (depending on whether $X$ is continuous or binary) with the two methods considered here, and accommodates the case of an individual-specific number of observations.\footnote{The Stata command is available on the SSC repository and the R package can be found \href{https://github.com/cgaillac/MarginalFElogit}{\texttt{here}}.}

-Next, we study in Section \ref{sec:monte_carlo_simulations} the finite sample properties of our two estimation and inference methods.
+We study in Section \ref{sec:monte_carlo_simulations} the finite sample properties of our two estimation and inference methods.
 In line with the theory, they show that the estimated bounds are very informative in practice.
 Also, the two confidence intervals have coverage close to their nominal level already for moderate sample sizes.
-Interestingly, we also find that the second inference method leads to confidence intervals often of the same size as, and sometimes even shorter than those obtained with the first method.
-This may seem surprising because as the sample size grows, such confidence intervals tend to an interval that strictly includes the true identified set.
-But for typical sample sizes and number of periods, it turns out that the distance between the simple approximation and the true AME is very small, leading to a tiny bias correction.
+Interestingly, we also find in our simulations that the second inference method leads to confidence intervals of similar size as those obtained with the first method.
+This may seem surprising given that they rely on outer bounds but as it turns out, for typical sample sizes and number of periods, the difference between the outer and the sharp bounds is small compared to the standard errors of their estimators.